-The Learning and Discovery team at Knowsley Safari have developed a number of exciting sessions to bring the science that happens at the safari to your after school science club.
+The Learning and Discovery team at Knowsley Safari have developed a number of exciting sessions to bring the science that happens at the safari to your school.
 In the Knowsley area we can visit schools to deliver a range of topics and spark children’s interest in science topics they may not have come across before.
 We can either visit you over a series of weeks or just a one off.
 Our safari science programme aims to increase pupils knowledge and understanding on a number of topics linked to science, animals and conservation.
 The programme is designed to be interactive, promote positive behaviour, allow pupils to think for themselves and problem solve while taking part in practical activities.
 And most of all it is designed to be FUN!

 Sessions are designed for groups of 10-30 KS2 and KS3 children and last one hour, children must be supervised by a teacher throughout the sessions.

 Where: We are happy to travel within a 15 mile radius of Knowsley Safari to your school to deliver this exciting programme.

 When: If the session is taking place after school you can book all year around.
 If you would like a session in the afternoon we offer these between September- February.